-This homemade Crock Pot Pumpkin Spice Latte is EASY to make and is my go-to drink when entertaining in the fall or winter.
-It’s made with REAL ingredients from your pantry and everyone loves it and is amazed that it’s made in a slow cooker.
+This homemade Pumpkin Spice Latte recipe is EASY to make and is my go-to drink when entertaining in the fall or winter.
+It’s made with REAL ingredients from your pantry and everyone is amazed that it’s made in a slow cooker.

 - whole milk

 - pumpkin puree

 - real vanilla extract (here is how to make your own vanilla at home)

 Sounds delicious already, doesn’t it?!
 Serve this with our Snickerdoodle Cookies, and you’ll be in heaven!

 More Reasons to Love Crock Pot Pumpkin Spice Latte

 - It makes your house smell SOOO good.
 Its scent is a warm-vanilla-cinnamon-pumpkin-y aroma that’s better (and more all-natural) than any fall candle!